JieGroup/slants/README.md

 ls("package:slants")

-A quick guide of package can be found [here](https://github.com/JieGroup/slants/blob/master/vignettes/user-guide.pdf)
+This open source project is still ongoing.
+A preliminary user guide of this package can be found [here](https://github.com/JieGroup/slants/blob/master/vignettes/user-guide.pdf)

 ## Relevant Papers